amdelamar/osseous/README.md

 A project by Austin Delamar based off of [Skeleton](https://github.com/dhg/Skeleton) and other popular libraries.

-This really started as a stylesheet for my porfolio site.
-But as I've kept adding pieces to it as I created additional sites.
-So now, I wanted an easy way to centralize and share it.

 If you'd like to contribute, feel free to fork and make changes, then open a pull request to `master` branch.

 ## License